ozum/pg-generator/docs/index.md

     $ pgen template tutorial -t tutorial-template

-For a full fledged example which we use at Fortibase, see Sequelize Example above.
+For a full fledged example which we use at Ozcorp, see Sequelize Example above.

 ## For Low Level Direct Access: [pg-structure](http://www.pg-structure.com)